folbricht/desync/README.md

 ### Environment variables
 - `CASYNC_SSH_PATH` overrides the default "ssh" with a command to run when connecting to the remove chunk store
 - `CASYNC_REMOTE_PATH` defines the command to run on the chunk store when using SSH, default "casync"
-- `S3_ACCESS_KEY` and `S3_SECRET_KEY` are required when using S3 chunk stores
+- `S3_ACCESS_KEY` and `S3_SECRET_KEY` can be used to define S3 store credentials if only one store is used.
+Caution, these values take precedence over any S3 credentials set in the config file.

 ### Caching
 The `-c <store>` option can be used to either specify an existing local store to act as cache or to build a new one.
 Whenever a cache is requested, it is first looked up in the local cache before routing the request to the main (likely remote store).
 Any chunks downloaded from the main store are added to the local store (cache).
 In addition, when a chunk is read from the cache, mtime of the chunk is updated to allow for basic garbage collection based on file age.
 The cache directory as well as the chunks in it are expected to be writable.
 If the cache contains an invalid chunk (checksum does not match the chunk ID), blob assembly will fail.
 Invalid chunks are not skipped or removed from the cache automatically. `verfiy -r` can be used to evict bad chunks from a local store or cache.

 ### S3 chunk stores
 desync supports reading from and writing to chunk stores that offer an S3 API, for example hosted in AWS or running on a local server.
-When using such a store, credentials are passed into the tool via environment variables `S3_ACCESS_KEY` and `S3_SECRET_KEY`.
+When using such a store, credentials are passed into the tool either via environment variables `S3_ACCESS_KEY` and `S3_SECRET_KEY` or, if multiples are required, in the config file.
 Care is required when building those URLs.
 Below a few examples:

 #### AWS
 This store is hosted in `eu-west-3` in AWS. `s3` signals that the S3 protocol is to be used, `https` should be specified for SSL connections.
 The first path element of the URL contains the bucket, `desync.bucket` in this example.
 Note, when using AWS, no port should be given in the URL!